Jarrettgohh/python-cURL/README.md

 - Python 3.10 and above

-# Create virtual environment using Python
+# Create virtual environment using Python (using Python3.10)

 ```bash
 $ python3.10 -m venv `path/to/venv`